Guide

 Do basic-rate taxpayers pay dividend tax?

 Yes.
-Basic-rate taxpayers pay 8.75% on dividend income above the £500 dividend allowance.
+Basic-rate taxpayers pay 8.75% on dividend income above the £500 dividend allowance in 2026/27.
 The first £500 is tax-free.
 Only dividends above that threshold — and not sheltered by unused Personal Allowance — are taxed at 8.75%.

 How does the £500 allowance work?